Low-Latency and Low-Complexity MLSE for Short-Reach Optical Interconnects: Simplified MLSE

 Therefore, through combining the common terms, the vectors ${\bf{B}}$ and ${\bf{D}}$ include 2 variable multipliers, 3 constant multipliers, and 41 adders.
 The computation of ${\bf{B}}$ and ${\bf{D}}$ can be performed simultaneously with that of ${\bf{A}}$ and ${\bf{C}}$.
-In ACS, 64 adders are required from Eq. (\ref{eqA1}) to Eq. (\ref{eqA16}) shown in Appendix A, while 48 comparators are utilized after the addition operations.
 In conclusion, with computational simplification, the overall complexity of BM calculation and ACS operation in the first layer includes $N+1$ variable multipliers, $3N/2+4$ constant multipliers, $105N/2+31$ adders, and $24N$ comparators.

-\textit{2) ACS of the Other Layers and Survivor Path Selection:} The difference between L2S-MLSE with and without computational simplification only exists in the first layer, since the second layer can only utilize the computationally simplified results from the first layer.
-From the second layer to the last layer, the computing process of L2S-MLSE with computational simplification is identical to that of L2S-MLSE without computational simplification, which preserves the same latency and computational complexity.
+\textit{2) ACS of the Other Layers and Survivor Path Selection:} The difference between MLSE with and without computational simplification only exists in the first layer, since the second layer can only utilize the computationally simplified results from the first layer.
+From the second layer to the last layer, the computing process of MLSE with computational simplification is identical to that of MLSE without computational simplification, which preserves the same latency and computational complexity.

 To make a fair comparison, the computational simplification is also applied to 1S-MLSE.
-The expansion equations of the BM calculation from time index $n-1$ to time index $n$ are shown in Appendix B. The expansion equations can be expressed as the sum of vectors ${\bf{E}}$ and ${\bf{F}}$.
-Table \ref{tabsim1} in Appendix B provides the detailed definitions of these vectors.
+The expansion equations can be expressed as the sum of vectors ${\bf{E}}$ and ${\bf{F}}$.
 By combining common terms, the vector ${\bf{E}} = [{E_1},{E_2},...,{E_{8}}]$ includes 1 variable multiplier for $\alpha^2$, 3 constant multipliers for $9 \alpha^2$, $6 \alpha$, $18 \alpha$, and 12 adders.
 The vector ${\bf{F}} = [{F_1},{F_2},...,{F_{8}}]$ includes 1 variable multiplier for $\alpha y_{n}$, 2 constant multipliers for $6 \alpha y_{n}$ and $6y_{n}$, plus 8 adders.
 16 adders are needed for the addition between ${\bf{E}}$ and ${\bf{F}}$, while 12 comparators are utilized after the addition operations.
 After the BM calculation with computational simplification, ACS and survivor path selection are the same as those of 1S-MLSE without computational simplification, which preserves the same latency and computational complexity.